Reflection from Inclined, Relativistic Light Sails: Relativistic Reflection

-In the interest of a fully self-contained treatment, we now present an equation for the relativistic law of reflection for a moving mirror inclined at an angle $\theta$.
+We now present an equation for the relativistic law of reflection for a moving mirror inclined at an angle $\theta$.
 This is the first derivation of its form, to the author's best knowledge.
-A similar approach has been employed by A. Gjurchinovski \cite{25}, but starting with non-relativistic assumptions, without an inclined mirror, and without leveraging Hamilton's optomechanical analogy \cite{34}.
+A similar approach has been employed by \cite{25}, but starting with non-relativistic assumptions, without an inclined mirror, and without leveraging Hamilton's optomechanical analogy \citep{34}.

 We have rotated our coordinate system such that the $x$ axis is along the normal to the mirror, and the $y$ axis is along the plane of the mirror.
 The initial and final momenta of the beam of light is given by $E=pc$: